-In these heady days of Google, Wikis, forums, YouTube and social media, it’s hard to believe technical books once sat on the desks of computer programmers.
-But old-timers, like me, recall when having a reference book at hand was invaluable for learning a language, solving a problem and keeping your job.
+In these heady days of Google, Wikis, forums, YouTube and social media, it’s hard to believe technical books once sat on computer programmers’ desks.
+But old-timers, like me, recall when having a reference book at hand was invaluable for learning languages, filling knowledge gaps and keeping your job.

 Business PCs and software took off in Australia in the early 1980s.
 There was an unprecedented demand for computer programmers.
 And the universities with newly minted three-year computer science degrees could not churn out graduates fast enough.

 Commercial “colleges” sprung up to meet the demand by offering fee-paying “diploma” courses.
-And that’s how in 1985, I cross-trained from working as an electrician who had not finished high school, to being a computer programmer in just six months.
+And that’s how in 1985, I cross-trained from working as an electrician who had not finished high school to be a computer programmer in just six months.

 As the years passed and my experience and knowledge grew, I still liked having technical books at hand.
-One time, when applying for a software developer role, the manager interviewing me asked if there was anything I wanted before sitting a coding test.
+In 1993, when applying for a software developer role, the manager interviewing me asked if I needed anything before taking a coding test.
 I suspect she meant a cup of tea or a glass of water — I asked for the software reference manuals.
 She laughed, but I got the manuals and the job!

 While I could thank many technical books for their help over the years, there are four in particular to which this blog post pays grateful homage: